World Wildlife Day: How innovative financing instruments are accelerating action on nature

 This momentum is translating into a multitude of opportunities.
 The emerging innovation among nature-financing instruments seems to be biodiversity credits, which have seen the first transactions in recent months up to $1.870 million.
 While this number might look irrelevant in relation to the magnitude of the financing gap, the trend is positive both for biodiversity and for the Indigenous people and local communities involved in projects in the ground.

-However, to see transactions scale up to substantial levels it will be key to guarantee integrity through guardrails and principles.
-Following the publication of the first version of the High-level Principles for Biodiversity Credits in 2022, the World Economic Forum, the Biodiversity Credit Alliance (BCA) and the International Advisory Panel on Biodiversity Credits (IAPB) are now jointly publishing the report, which outlines a set of 21 principles designed to guide standard setters, project developers and buyers on the standards, requirements and other important considerations necessary to develop and engage with high-integrity projects.
+However, scaling up transactions to substantial levels will require strong guardrails and principles to ensure integrity.
+Following the publication of the first version of the High-level Principles for Biodiversity Credits in 2022, the World Economic Forum, the Biodiversity Credit Alliance and the International Advisory Panel on Biodiversity Credits are now jointly publishing the report.
+It outlines a set of 21 principles designed to guide standard setters, project developers and buyers on the standards, requirements and other important considerations necessary to develop and engage with high-integrity projects.

 What is the World Economic Forum doing about nature?